 Before reading the shark mentor text, we looked at a quick example that I had written on chart paper.
 We read it aloud and discussed with a partner what the author was trying to show us through the details provided.
 Since this was a familiar topic, most of them were really quick to notice that the details were showing that the inner planets are different from the outer planets.

-After discussing this and doing a another turn and talk discussion with our partners, we read a few pages from the mentor text mentioned above.
+After discussing this and doing another turn and talk discussion with our partners, we read a few pages from the mentor text mentioned above.
 We did several main idea sentences together using the book and then I chose a page for them to complete on their own.
 They were given a post it note where they had to determine the main idea.
 It was really interesting because some of them let the examples guide them and some of them even chose to use key words to help them from our previous lessons.
 They posted their responses on our chart.
-I was in a hurry Friday to get the pictures and am so bummed that I didn’t get close up pictures. 🙁

-How do you teach main idea of nonfiction text?
+Do you have any tips or strategies for teaching main idea of nonfiction text?
 I am always looking for more strategies to share with my students.